 Sorry for repeating myself on this topic if you've been reading this blog for a while, but in West Dunbartonshire in Scotland

 , they were able to stamp out illiteracy by high school entry, using a combination of fast-and-first synthetic phonics, followed by intensive group work for those not catching on, followed by 1:1 intervention for those still struggling in the later years of primary school (you can read the research report here

-If we need a medical-sounding word for the problem described by "optilexia", I think the best one is "dyspedagogia", applied to the system that fails to equip all teachers to teach all students effectively, in accordance with the proper, scientific research.
+If we need a medical-sounding word for the problem described by "optilexia", I think the best one is "dyspedagogia", applied to the system that fails to equip all literacy teachers to teach all students effectively, in accordance with the proper, scientific research.

 No, I didn't make the term "dyspedagogia" up, and I'm not sure who originally did, but I wish I had.
 I just googled it and got 586 results.
 Sadly, not as many as optilexia, but with a concerted effort perhaps we can change that.